cskaust/cskaust/README.md

 - 👀 I’m interested in data science(R, Python )
 - 🌱 I’m currently learning R Programming
 - 💞️ I’m looking to collaborate on data science projects
-- 📫 How to reach me, just form this and type hi;)
+- 📫 How to reach me, just fork this and type hi;)